How to Bring the Outside In

 To make your own mini meadow (a magnet for birds, bees and insects), Country Living Gardening Editor Paula McWaters suggests (8) sowing wildflower seeds “on a balcony” or, if you have one; “in a corner of your garden.”
 Paula recommends seedball.co.uk for excellent “bee, butterfly, urban meadow and shade mixes”.

-To entice feathered friends, try installing a bird feeder and loading it with tasty treats for peckish beaks. birdfood.co.uk offer everything from peanut cakes to sunflower hearts (and are open for business as usual right now).
+To entice feathered friends, try installing a bird feeder and loading it with tasty treats for peckish beaks. birdfood.co.uk offer everything from peanut cakes to sunflower hearts.
 Or, go DIY and make your own by coating pinecones in peanut butter.

 In addition to an appealing lunch menu, it’s important to provide birds with a supply of water to drink and bathe in, with a simple bowl doing the trick nicely.